Skip to main content

 Make-Up-Air-Graphic-Yale-Appliance

-However, the Massachusetts code stipulates positioning it 10 feet away on the opposite wall for retrofits.
+However, Massachusetts code stipulates that, for retrofits, the make-up air must be positioned 10 feet away on the opposite wall.

 With a solid foundation in ventilation principles, let’s shift our focus to understanding the critical aspects of range hood placement.